Weight Lifting Calorie Burn Calculator

 Here, E is the estimated energy expenditure in kilocalories, MET is the activity intensity value, m is body mass in kilograms, and th is time in hours.
 The calculator converts your minutes into hours automatically by dividing by 60.

-The built-in MET values are:
+The built-in MET values used for weight lifting sessions are:

 Intensity Approximate MET Typical session style